amandashichinoe/goat_book/readme.md

 If you need to access your Windows files from WSL, the path starts with `/mnt/c/` instead of `C:/`.<br>
 For example, if you want to access `C:/<Windows user>/<your project folder>`, the corresponding path in WSL is `/mnt/c/<Windows user>/<your project folder>`.

-I also recreated my Python virtual environment inside WSL.
-This was necessary to activate it from a Unix-based environment rather than Windows, to use the libraries listed in `requirements.txt`.
+I also created a new Python virtual environment inside WSL.
+This was necessary to activate it from a Unix-based environment rather than Windows, to use the libraries listed in `requirements_unix.txt`.

 ## Ansible vs SSH: How we talk to our server